Quantum Boolean Algebras: Introduction

 What makes the logic/physics jump possible is the fact that $\mathbb{Z}_2$ may be regarded as an object of two different categories.
 On the one hand, it is a field $(\mathbb{Z}_2, +, . ) $ with sum and product defined by making $0$ the neutral element and $1$ the product unit.
 On the other hand, it is a set of truth values with $0$ and $1$ representing falsity and truth, respectively.
 Indeed, $(\mathbb{Z}_2,\vee, \wedge, \overline{( \ )}) $ is a Boolean algebra: a complemented distributive lattice with minimum $0$ and maximum $1$.
 The operations $\vee, \wedge,$ and $\overline{( \ )}$ correspond with the logical connectives $\mathrm{OR}$, $\mathrm{AND}$, and $\mathrm{NOT}.$ The two viewpoints are related by the identities: $a \vee b = a+ b + ab, \ a \wedge b = ab, \ \overline{a}= a+1.$ These identities, together with the inverse relation $a+b= (a \wedge \overline{b}) \vee (\overline{a} \wedge b)$, allow us to switch back and forth from the algebraic to the logical viewpoint.\\

 By and large, the logical and algebraic viewpoints have remained separated.
 In this work, in order to explore quantum-like phenomena in characteristic $2$, we place ourselves at the jump.
-Our algebraic viewpoint is, in a sense, complementary to the quantum logic approach initiated by Birkhoff and von Neumann \cite{bi}.
-For example, while the meet in quantum logic is a commutative connective, our quantum analogue for the meet turns out to be non-commutative.
-The appearance of non-commutative operations is a common tread in quantum physics \cite{co1}.\\
+Our algebraic viewpoint is, in a sense, complementary to the quantum logic approach initiated by Birkhoff and von Neumann \cite{bi} based on the theory of lattices.
+For example, while the meet in quantum logic is a commutative connective, we propose in this work a quantum analogue for the meet which turns out to be non-commutative.
+The appearance of non-commutative operations is an essential feature of quantum mechanics \cite{ba, co1, von}.\\

 We take as our guide the well-known fact that the quantization of canonical phase space may be identified with the algebra of differential operators on configuration space.
-In analogy with the real/complex case, we introduce $\mathrm{BDO}_n$ the algebra of Boolean differential operators on $ \mathbb{Z}_2^n.$ We provide a couple of presentations by generators and relations of $\mathrm{BDO}_n$, giving rise to the Boole-Weyl algebras $\mathrm{BW}_n$ and the shifted Boole-Weyl algebras $\mathrm{SBW}_n$.
+In analogy with the real/complex case, we introduce the algebra $\mathrm{BDO}_n$ of Boolean differential operators on $ \mathbb{Z}_2^n.$ We provide a couple of presentations by generators and relations of $\mathrm{BDO}_n$, giving rise to the Boole-Weyl algebras $\mathrm{BW}_n$ and the shifted Boole-Weyl algebras $\mathrm{SBW}_n$.
 We call these algebras the quantum Boolean algebras.
 We study the structural coefficients of $\mathrm{BW}_n$ and $\mathrm{SBW}_n$ in various bases. \\

-Having introduced the quantum Boolean algebras, we proceed to study them from the logical and set theoretical viewpoints.
-For us, the main difference between classical and quantum logic is that classical observations, propositions, can be measured without, in principle, modifying the state of the system; quantum observations, in contrast, are quantum operators: the measuring process changes the state of the system.
-Indeed, regardless of the actual state of the system, after measurement the system will be in an eigenstate of the observable.
+Having introduced quantum Boolean algebras, we proceed to study them from the logical and set theoretical viewpoints.
+For us, the main difference between classical and quantum logic rest on the fact that classical observations, propositions, can be measured without, in principle, modifying the state of the system; quantum observations, in contrast, are quantum operators: the measuring process changes the state of the system.
+Indeed, regardless of the actual state of the system, after measurement the system will be an eigenstate of the observable.
 Quantum observables are operators acting on the states of the system, and thus quite different to classical observables which are descriptions of the state of the system.\\